 About me

-I am an early career academic researcher, currently employed as ESRC Postdoctoral Fellow at the University of Sheffield.
-My research explores the histories of British counter-terrorism and peacebuilding politics in Northern Ireland, 1920-1998.
-I am currently writing a book on this topic: situating evolutions in UK security practice during the ‘Troubles’ in relation to longer-term patterns of Anglo-Irish politics.
+My research explores the history of UK counter-terrorism and peacebuilding policy in Northern Ireland.
+I am currently writing a book on this topic: contextualising evolutions of UK security policy during the ‘Troubles’, in relation to patterns of Anglo-Irish politics over the longue durée.
+My book is under contract for publication with Bloomsbury in 2027.

 -